slatedocs/slate/source/includes/bodhiagent/agentconsole.md

 ### Dashboard
 The Dashboard displays Agent software updates, your installed Agent Apps, and Customer Support information.

-Note that clicking the three lines next to the Bodhi Agent icon will enable you to minimize or expand the navigation bar.
+Note that clicking the three lines next to the Bodhi Agent icon (see circle #1) will enable you to minimize or expand the navigation bar.

-In the top right corner, you can see the Agent's connection status to the Internet (either Online or Offline).
+In the top right corner, you can see the Agent's connection status to the Internet (either Online or Offline, see circle #2).

 ![image](http://redbookconnect.github.io/docs/console/dashboard.png)
 _Screenshot: Agent Console Dashboard Page_